The defect of the F-pure threshold: Introduction

 \subsection{Acknowledgments}

 We are indebted to Karen E. Smith for suggesting Corollary~\ref{cor: thanks Karen} and discussions in \ref{sub: thanks Karen}, to Shunsuke Takagi for suggestions on reductions mod $p > 0$, and to Kevin Tucker for bringing Liu's work \cite{Liu} to our attention.
-We thank Florian Enescu, Linquan Ma and Kenta Sato for comments.
+We thank Florian Enescu and Linquan Ma for comments.
+In particular, we thank Ma for pointing out an inaccuracy in the published version of Lemma \ref{LemmaACC}.
+We also thank the anonymous referee for providing useful suggestions.

 The first and second authors thank INdAM-GNSAGA for partially supporting a visit of the second author to the University of Genova.
 The first author was partially supported by the MIUR Excellence Department Project CUP D33C23001110001, and by INdAM-GNSAGA.
-The second author thanks CONAHCYT, Mexico, for its support with Grants CBF 2023-2024-224 and CF-2023-G-33.
-The last author was supported by the Ramon y Cajal Fellowship RYC2020-028976-I, funded by MCIN/AEI/10.13039/501100011033 and by FSE ``invest in your future'', PID2021-125052NA-I00, funded by MCIN/AEI/10.13039/501100011033, and EUR2023-143443, funded by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.
+The second author thanks SECIHTI, Mexico, for its support with Grants CBF 2023-2024-224 and CF-2023-G-33.
+The second author also thanks the Centre de Recerca Matemàtica for the Lluis Santaló Fellowship that allowed him to visit Spain in 2022 and 2023.

+The last author was supported by the State Research Agency of Spain through grants PID2021-125052GA-I00 funded by MICIU/AEI/10.13039/501100011033 and FEDER, UE, RYC2020-028976-I funded by MICIU/AEI/10.13039/501100011033 and EI ESF "ESF Investing in your future”, and EUR2023-143443 funded by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR and also by the Basque Government through the BERC 2022-2025 program and by the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S/MICIN/AEI/10.13039/501100011033.